vinbigdata-medical/vindr-lab-id-generator/README.md

 # VinDr Lab / IDGen

-VinLab IDGen (or ID Generator) is a part of the VinLab project.
+VinDr Lab IDGen (or ID Generator) is a part of the VinDr Lab project.
 Like the name it is, this service generates a new integer value which based on the key as string.

 ## What does this project do?